How to Handle Mental Health in College

 Find Your Support System

-Though school services can be essential to better your performance in class, it’s essential for your overall mental health to be surrounded by supportive individuals.
+Though school services can be essential to better your performance in class, your overall mental health needs to be surrounded by supportive individuals.

 You’ll find some of the best assistance from those you’re already surrounded by.
-Whether they be family or friends.
+Whether they be family, friends, or a significant other.

 Still, if you seek further help, look no further than your own college campus.
 Most universities offer some sort of individual and group counseling.
-Furthermore, seek out if your college offers disability centers.
-These offer the potential for private screenings to help you better understand your mental health.
+Furthermore, your college may offer disability centers.
+These provide private screenings to help you better understand your mental health.

 The National Alliance on Mental Illness (NAMI) is another resource that reaches out to hundreds of schools.
 They’re known to formulate clubs where students can meet with other students who are, likewise, struggling with mental illness.